-Faulkner therefore expects its unmarried students to refrain from sexual immorality and its married students to refrain from sexual activity with anyone to whom they are not married5.
-Because the Bible condemns homosexual acts6, Faulkner does not condone homosexual relationships, nor does it permit any behavior that promotes or perpetuates homosexual relationships-whether holding hands, kissing, hugging, or any other romantic or sexual activity of any kind.
+- b.
+The university reserves the right to dismiss any student who identifies as a gender other than his/her biological birth gender and who will not (or does not) abide by the university's dress code or the behavioral standards set out in the undergraduate Student Handbook, including, but not limited to the Purity and Sexual Stewardship section. - c.
+The university reserves the right to dismiss any student who begins or continues medical treatments or procedures to change his or her birth sex. - d.
+The university reserves the right to dismiss any student who engages in activism of any kind and in any forum against the principles set out in this document or against other religious commitments of the University. - e.
+The university reserves the right to dismiss any student who, in its sole and absolute discretion, personally acts (or advocates acting) in a manner that is contrary or detrimental to the University's religious purposes, goals and/or mission or when such actions reflect adversely on the institution. - 3.
+The University has these behavioral expectations for all students in its traditional program with regard to conduct of a sexual nature.
+Faulkner expects its unmarried students to refrain from sexual immorality and its married students to refrain from sexual activity with anyone to whom they are not married.
+Because the Bible condemns homosexual acts, Faulkner does not condone homosexual relationships, nor does it permit any behavior that promotes or perpetuates homosexual relationships-whether holding hands, kissing, hugging, or any other romantic or sexual activity of any kind.
 Students who violate these conduct expectations are subject to corrective or disciplinary action, up to and including suspension or dismissal from the University.
-The following are examples (although not exhaustive) of inappropriate behavior:

-- a heterosexual student's participating in pre-marital or extra-marital sexual intercourse (which is defined for purposes of this policy as any act of sexual gratification involving the sexual organs of any of the participants in the conduct); - a married heterosexual student's participating in any kind of sexual activity or sexual intercourse with someone to whom he or she is not married; - an unmarried heterosexual student's participating in any kind of sexual activity or sexual intercourse with someone who is married; - participation in activities such as sexually explicit conversations (whether verbal or written) or the sending/receiving of sexually explicit pictures with the intent of exciting or gratifying sexual desires or other such behaviors by any student with someone other than his or her spouse; - an unmarried student's sleeping with, spending the night with, or living with someone else as part of a romantic or sexual relationship; - the creation, viewing, possession and/or distribution of pornographic materials.
-(For purposes of this policy, "pornography" is defined as including, but not limited to, depictions of sexual activity or graphic nudity with an appeal to lustful or indecent interests.); - sexually explicit or inappropriate displays of public affection among heterosexual couples, including those who are married to each other (as determined in the sole discretion of the Dean of Students or his/her designee);
+The following are examples (although not exhaustive) of inappropriate behavior: - a. a heterosexual student's participating in pre-marital or extra-marital sexual intercourse (which is defined for purposes of this policy as any act of sexual gratification involving the sexual organs of any of the participants in the conduct); - b. a married heterosexual student's participating in any kind of sexual activity or sexual intercourse with someone to whom he or she is not married; - c. an unmarried heterosexual student's participating in any kind of sexual activity or sexual intercourse with someone who is married; - d. participation in activities such as sexually explicit conversations (whether verbal or written) or the sending/receiving of sexually explicit pictures with the intent of exciting or gratifying sexual desires or other such behaviors by any student with someone other than his or her spouse; - e. an unmarried student's sleeping with, spending the night with, or living with someone else as part of a romantic or sexual relationship; - f. the creation, viewing, possession and/or distribution of pornographic materials.
+(For purposes of this policy, "pornography" is defined as including, but not limited to, depictions of sexual activity or graphic nudity with an appeal to lustful or indecent interests.); - g. sexually explicit or inappropriate displays of public affection among heterosexual couples, including those who are married to each other (as determined in the sole discretion of the Dean of Students or his/her designee);

-5 This policy recognizes that there are some kinds of conduct between unmarried heterosexual couples that is undoubtedly romantic in nature but is not immoral-for example, kissing, holding hands, embracing, cuddling.
+&lt;sup>10 This policy recognizes that there are some kinds of conduct between unmarried heterosexual couples that is undoubtedly romantic in nature but is not immoral-for example, kissing, holding hands, embracing, cuddling.
 It also recognizes that while Christians can legitimately disagree about the parameters of appropriate physical intimacy outside of marriage, we can all agree that we are called to purity.